pivotal/docs-tap/install-components.md

 This document describes how to install individual Tanzu Application Platform packages from the Tanzu Application Platform package repository.

-Use the instructions to this page if you do not want to use a profile to install packages or if you want to install additional packages after installing a profile.
+Use the instructions on this page if you do not want to use a profile to install packages or if you want to install additional packages after installing a profile.

-Before you install the packages, ensure that you have completed the prerequisites, configured and verified the cluster, accepted the EULA, and installed the Tanzu CLI with any required plugins.
+Before installing the packages, ensure that you have completed the prerequisites, configured and verified the cluster, accepted the EULA, and installed the Tanzu CLI with any required plugins.
 For information, see [Installing Part I: Prerequisites, EULA, and CLI](install-general.md).